ptomulik/testmd/rst/README.rst

 ^^^^^^^^^^

 This method may be preferable if you build your project under a virtualenv.
-To add dvipdfm tool from pypi_, type (within your wirtualenv):
+To add kpsewhich tool from pypi_, type (within your wirtualenv):

 .. code-block:: shell

-   pip install scons-tool-loader scons-tool-dvipdfm
+   pip install scons-tool-loader scons-tool-kpsewhich

 or, if your project uses pipenv_:

 .. code-block:: shell

-   pipenv install --dev scons-tool-loader scons-tool-dvipdfm
+   pipenv install --dev scons-tool-loader scons-tool-kpsewhich

 Alternatively, you may add this to your ``Pipfile``